Find a Qualified Attorney Near You

 Specialty Occupations Visa

-The H1-B and H-2B temporary workers visas, or employment-based visas, are granted to those coming to the U.S. for temporary work.
+The H-1B and H-2B temporary worker visas, or employment-based visas, are granted to those coming to the U.S. for temporary work.
 This type of visa often lasts for a fixed period and requires a U.S. employer to petition the employee.
-The U.S. Citizenship and Immigration Services (USCIS) processes the petition filed by the U.S. employer.
+U.S. Citizenship and Immigration Services (USCIS) processes the petition filed by the U.S. employer.

 Applying for a U.S. visa often starts by filling out a visa application form and scheduling an interview with the U.S. embassy or U.S. consulate in your home country.
-Visa processing is a detailed process that requires the preparation of the documents necessary to give yourself a better chance of getting a visa.
-The following are the basic steps that happen during a visa application process:
+Visa processing is a detailed process that requires preparing the necessary documents to increase your chances of getting a visa.
+The following are the basic steps that happen during the visa application process:

 The application form, visa processing, and requirements depend on the purpose of your travel.
 So, know the purpose of your trip to the United States.
 Then, you can identify which visa category applies to your case.

 Once you submit the form DS-160, you should schedule your visa appointment at the nearest U.S. consulate or embassy.
-You can choose the date and time of your visa interview through its website.
+You can choose the date and time of your visa interview through the website.

-It is best to gather all the required documentation before your visa interview.
+Gather all the required documentation before your visa interview.
 This often includes your passport, U.S. visa-compliant photographs, and the DS-160 confirmation page.
-You may also have to show proof that you paid the visa application fee, so it is best to have the confirmation page printed and ready.
+You may also need to provide proof of payment for the visa application fee, so it is best to have the confirmation page printed and ready.

 For those traveling for a specific purpose, showing the financial capacity to pay for your trip or relevant documentation helps.
 For instance, showing proof of your financial means or travel plans is beneficial if you travel to the U.S. for tourism.
 If you are applying for employment, bringing evidence of your employment offer letter is helpful.
 Employer sponsorship or a letter from the company detailing the nature of the job and the duration of your employment will help.

 A consular officer conducts the interview.
 They will ask you questions to assess your qualifications to receive a U.S. visa.
-Preparing beforehand for the answers when they ask you questions helps.
-Resources are available online to help you prepare.
+It helps to prepare your answers beforehand for the questions they may ask.

 After your interview, you will learn immediately if the consular officer approves your U.S. visa application.
 They will ask for your passport, which they will affix to your U.S. visa.
 The administrative processing of U.S. visas may vary depending on the U.S. embassy or consulate.

 Yes.
 Everyone needs a passport to travel outside their home country.
-Children under 16 should apply for their passport with two parents or guardians.
+Children under 16 should apply for their passports with two parents or guardians.

 There are also requirements when applying for passports for your child.
 If you are the parent or guardian, you may need to submit one of the following documents:

-In the U.S., children under 16 applying for U.S. passports should apply with their parents or guardians in person.
-The parent or guardian may fill out the child's application form.
+In the U.S., children under 16 applying for a U.S. passport must apply in person with their parents or guardians.
+The parent or guardian may fill out the child’s application form.
 The form is available on the U.S. Department of State website.

 Yes.
 You do not need a new visa to travel to the U.S. as long as your U.S. visa is still valid.
 You can travel to the U.S. with two passports — your old one and your new one.

 Once you arrive at the U.S. port of entry, a U.S. Customs and Border Protection officer will check your U.S. visa from your old passport.
 The officer will then decide whether to admit you into the country.
-Once they choose to allow you into the country, they will stamp on your new passport.
-The stamp often contains an annotation that says "VIOPP" or visa in another passport.
+Once they choose to allow you into the country, they will stamp your new passport.
+The stamp often contains an annotation that reads “VIOPP” or “visa” in another passport.

 Do not try to remove your U.S. visa from your old passport and paste it into your new passport.
 Your visa will no longer be valid if you do so.

-Navigating the passport requirements when traveling to the U.S. can be challenging for some, particularly those filing a U.S. visa application.
-If you have questions or concerns about your passport or visa application, you can consult an immigration attorney.
-They can give personalized guidance and help you understand your eligibility or ineligibility to apply for a U.S. visa.
+Navigating passport requirements for travel to the U.S. can be challenging, especially when applying for a U.S. visa.
+If you have questions or concerns about your passport or visa application, legal help is available.
+An immigration attorney can give personalized guidance and help you understand your eligibility or ineligibility to apply for a U.S. visa.
 They can help you prepare for your visa interview to lessen the chance of visa denial.

 Can I Solve This on My Own or Do I Need an Attorney?